cKlee/ecpo/ecpo.md

 While instances of the class [CurrentChronology] must not make use [hasEnd] or the subproperties of [hasEnd], instances of [ClosedChronology] must make use of [hasEnd] or one or more subproperties of [hasEnd].
 All Instances of [CurrentChronology] or [ClosedChronology] must make use of [hasBegin] or one or more subproperties of [hasBegin].

 In cases of a itemized [Chronologies](#chronology) which are neither current nor closed nor having a beginning or ending group, one should make use of the property [hasItemized] or one of its subproperties.
-To list multiple single items within a [Chronology] one must make use of the property [dct:hasPart], because one [Chronology] must only describe one item in a itemized way.
+To list multiple single items within a [Chronology] one must make use of the property [dct:hasPart](#dcthaspart), because one [Chronology] must only describe one item in a itemized way.

 # Classes